ejmr/love-minor-mode/README.markdown

 Browsing Documentation
 ----------------------

-Pressing `C-c C-m` will open up your browser with LÖVE documentation.
+Pressing `C-c C-o d` will open up your browser with LÖVE documentation.
 Two customizable variables determine what page the command opens:

 1. `love-local-documentation-path`: A path to a local copy of the LÖVE